m2osw/prinbee/doc/README.md

-           filter; if all 1's, search for the block that matches (note that AVX offers an AND which works in 512 bits, so having a large number of bits here is slow because of hard drive access, but dead fast in memory.)
+           filter; if all 1's, search for the block that matches (note that AVX offers an AND which works in 512 bits, so having a large number of bits here is slow because of hard drive access, but dead fast in memory; that being said, the DigitalOcean computers do not offer 512 bits just yet)

    * However, in most cases the fact that columns are sorted is not important; we could look into having three "types" of data added